JacksonBurns/astartes/paper.md

 # Related Software

 In the machine learning space, `astartes` functions as a drop-in replacement for the ubiquitous `train_test_split` from scikit-learn [@scikit-learn], meaning that transitioning existing code to use this new methodology is as simple as modifying an `import` statement at the top of the file and then specifying an additional keyword parameter.
 In doing so, users can instantly become more rigorous in their ML modeling approach.
+Specific tutorials on this transition are provided in the online documentation for `astartes`, which is available on [GitHub](https://jacksonburns.github.io/astartes/sklearn_to_astartes.html).

 Here is an example workflow using `train_test_split` taken from the `scikit-learn` documentation [@scikit-learn]:
 ```python